CSR software aims to:

 Results

-With Axiscope, the company achieved the following:
+With Axiscope, the company achieved the following outcomes:

-The company’s sustainability director shared: “Adopting Axiscope has transformed our approach to CSR.
-We can now provide accurate, up-to-date data to our stakeholders, enhancing our credibility and supporting our business objectives.
-This tool is essential for helping us meet our sustainability goals.
+"The adoption of Axiscope has transformed our approach to CSR.
+We can now provide accurate, up-to-date data to our stakeholders, which enhances our credibility and supports our business goals.
+This tool is essential in helping us meet our sustainability targets."

 What are the 3 pillars of a CSR approach?